Force Measurement Terms

 - Force Measurement Glossary of Terms

 I take great pride in our knowledgeable team at Morehouse, who will work with you to find the right solution.
 We have been in business for over a century and focus on being the most recognized name in the force business.
-That vision comes from educating our customers on what matters most, and having the right discussions relating to force calibration basics so that everyone speaks the same language in relation to force measurement terms.
+That vision comes from educating our customers on what matters most, and having the right discussions relating to force measurement so that everyone speaks the same language in relation to force measurement terms.

-Everything we do, we believe in changing how people think about force and torque calibration.
+Everything we do, we believe in changing how people think about force measurement and torque calibration.
 We challenge the "just calibrate it" mentality by educating our customers on what matters, what causes significant errors, and focus on reducing them.
 Morehouse makes simple to use calibration products.
 We build excellent force equipment that is plumb, level, square, and rigid and provide unparalleled calibration service with less than two-week lead times.

 VIM: International vocabulary of metrology https://jcgm.bipm.org/vim/en/